 What are the health authorities doing about it?

-Just over a month ago, the UAE Ministry of Health & Prevention (MoHAP) and the Dubai Health Authority (DHA) had announced that all suspected and confirmed cases of Coronavirus had to be treated as emergency cases free of cost.
+A few months ago, the UAE Ministry of Health & Prevention (MoHAP) and the Dubai Health Authority (DHA) had announced that all suspected and confirmed cases of Coronavirus had to be treated as emergency cases free of cost.
 This is irrespective of the type or grade of health insurance coverage the patient has.

 So you can calm down, right?

 But wait a minute – “If I suspect I have the Coronavirus, exactly how, where and when do I get tested?”
 With all of these stories in the news about how people are being turned away by hospitals because they don’t exhibit the appropriate symptoms or haven’t traveled recently – Where does that leave you?